-The academy trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
-This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
-It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme (2019 - cover was £10m)
+In accordance with normal commercial practice, the Academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
+The insurance provides cover up to $\pounds10,000,000$ on any one claim.
+It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme (2020 - cover was $\pounds10m$).